- The Arts

 Courses are structured to prepare students to be critical thinkers in an increasingly competitive society.
 Courses are also structured to prepare students for assessments such as state tests, the SAT, and AP testing.

-Students have opportunities to meet before school, after school, during X block or free periods with teachers and/or tutors to receive extra assistance.
+Students have opportunities to meet before school, after school, or free periods with teachers and/or tutors to receive extra assistance.

-Please see our course offerings with descriptions in the program of studies or email Chris Affie at email@example.com for more information about the Mathematics Department.
+Please see our course offerings with descriptions in the program of studies or email Lauren Bannon at email@example.com for more information about the Mathematics Department.

-A shift in alignment of our science curriculum has begun and the transition will continue over the next couple of years.
+A shift in the alignment of our science curriculum has begun and the transition will continue over the next couple of years.
 The current assessment for 10th grade is gone and will not happen next year, and the next generation assessment will move up to the junior year.
-It will have a soft rollout in 2019 and become the standard assessment in 2020.
-The CMT will still be taken by the 8th grade next year and will transition to alignment with the NGSS during the 2018-2019 year.

 It has been more than 17 years since the National Research Council and the American Association for the Advancement of Science produced their reports from which most state science standards are based.
 Since then, there have been major advances in science and our understanding of how students learn science.
 Students need the kind of preparation that gives them the tools and skills necessary to succeed in a rapidly and continuously changing world.